dotwebstack/dotwebstack-theatre-fuseki/README.md

 - Your dotwebstack configuration files are stores in the directory `/config/model`.
 - After you change the configuration, you need to restart the dotwebstack (CTRL-C in the dotwebstack command window, and redo step 5).
 - To stop fuseki, press CTRL-C in the fuseki command window.

+## Enabling a spatial index

+To create a spatial dataset, use `start-fuseki-spatial` instead of `start-fuseki`.